Homosexuality in Mexico: LGBT movement

 Until the late 1960s, there were neither LGBT groups nor publications on the topic.
 The first LGBT groups were formed in the early 1970s in Mexico City and Guadalajara.
 On 15 August 1971, the Homosexual Liberation Front was formed, the first of its kind in Mexico.
 It was dissolved a year later.

-One of the first LGBT activists was Nancy Cárdenas.
-Cárdenas, writer, actress, and theater director, inspired by the LGBT movements in Europe and the United States, began to direct gatherings of LGBT writers.
-In 1973 she was the first Mexican to openly discuss her homosexuality on Mexican television.
-In 1974 she founded the Homosexual Liberation Front (FLH), the first LGBT organisation of Mexico.
+One of the first LGBT activists was Nancy Cárdenas, a writer, actress, and theater director who was inspired by the LGBT movements in Europe and the United States began to direct gatherings of LGBT writers.
+In 1973, she was the first Mexican to openly discuss her homosexuality on Mexican television.
+In 1974, she founded the Homosexual Liberation Front (FLH), the first LGBT organisation of Mexico.

 On 26 July 1978, the first LGBT march took place, in favour of the Cuban Revolution.
 The march was organised by the Homosexual Front for Revolutionary Action (FHAR).
-On 2 October of the same year, the groups FLH, Lesbos, Oikabeth, Lambda of Homosexual Liberation, and Sex-Pol, among others, marched in the demonstration to commemorate the tenth anniversary of the movement of 1968.
+On 2 October, the groups FLH, Lesbos, Oikabeth, Lambda of Homosexual Liberation, and Sex-Pol, among others, marched in the demonstration to commemorate the tenth anniversary of the movement of 1968.
 In 1979, FHAR took to the streets again in favor of the Nicaraguan Revolution.
 As can be appreciated, the LGBT movement was very connected to leftist movements in the beginning.
-In late June 1979 the first demonstration in favor of homosexual rights took place, coinciding with the anniversary of the Stonewall riots.
+In late June 1979, the first demonstration in favor of homosexual rights took place, coinciding with the anniversary of the Stonewall riots.
 Demonstrators demanded freedom of sexual expression, and protested social and police repression.
-Since then, an LGBT march is celebrated annually on 28 June.
-But these groups and others have not had the necessary continuity.
+Since then, an LGBT march is celebrated annually on 28 June, but those groups and others have not had the necessary continuity.